iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/selecting-and-moving-objects.md

 ![](../../../.gitbook/assets/iVP\_guide\_select\_objects\_3D.jpg)

-## Selecting objects via the machine list panel:
+## Selecting objects via the hierarchy panel:

-Every object in the scene also has an entry in the [machine list panel](../user-interface/the-machine-list.md).
+Every object in the scene also has an entry in the [hierarcy panel](../user-interface/hierarchy-panel.md).
 You can select objects by **clicking on their entry**.
 The entries of selected machines can be identified by their blue tint.

 {% hint style="info" %}
 It is also possible to select multiple objects by holding the **Ctrl** key while clicking on them one after another.
 You can also use the **Shift** key to select a range of entries at once.